ScottLogic/blog/_posts/2022-07-13-putting-your-machine-data-to-use-with-splunk.md

 However, it is fascinating to know how much Splunk can offer, and how the tool has something for all roles.

 ## Conclusion
 A data platform such as Splunk ingests all manner of data about our systems and enables us to interpret this data meaningfully.
 I have found incredibly valuable use cases such as: coordinating activities with other teams, improving my understanding of complicated systems,  and capturing evidence to prove that my implementations meet the acceptance criteria of its requirements.
-I certainly would like to improve my ability to leverage machine data available and would recommend exploring the idea of setting up a data platform if your systems are not currently employing one.
+I certainly would like to improve my ability to leverage machine data and would recommend exploring the idea of setting up a data platform if your systems are not currently employing one.